 We all know the importance of wearing sunscreen to protect against harmful UV rays and more recently, we've started to more seriously consider damage from environmental stressors like pollution.
-But what we often fail to acknowledge an even more pervasive skin aggressor: blue light.
+But what we often fail to acknowledge an even more pervasive potential skin aggressor: blue light.

 "Most sunscreens, unfortunately, do not help protect against blue light, but this is why I specifically recommend sunscreen with iron oxide, which does protect against visible light," explains Tan.
-"In addition, the use of products with antioxidants and vitamin C help minimize damage from blue light as well as possibly repair skin."
+"Besides, the use of products with antioxidants and vitamin C help minimize damage from blue light as well as possibly repair skin."

 A dermatologist-favorite formulated with chemical-free active ingredients, this weightless sunscreen delivers powerful sun and HEV light protection while also combating skin-aging free radicals from UV and IR radiation.

 Stop pollution—including digital pollution—from taking its toll with this all-in-one hydrating veil that promises to protect skin from indoor and outdoor damage.
 Sustainably sourced cacao extract is meant to help defend skin against the damaging effects of blue light while sugar molecules create an invisible barrier that prohibits carbon particles and heavy metals from adhering to the skin, according to the brand.

 This fast-absorbing, organic formula is a blend of plant stem cells and patented technology meant to defend against lightwaves.
 Plus, it promises to prevent visible signs of aging from both outdoor and indoor aggressors.
 According to the brand, the solution protects against broad-spectrum UVA/UVB, IR (infrared), and HEV light—meaning you can go from the office to out-of-office without a change to your skincare.